shaynasrag/WriteMe/README.md

 ## Youtube Walkthrough

-Click the image below to view my walkthrough of the Tkinter GUI in this repo.
+Click the image below to view my walkthrough of the Tkinter GUI (deprecated version from January) in this repo.
 In the video, I discuss ways in which I am hoping to optimize the performance in the web app version.
 [![Tkinter GUI Walkthrough](https://i9.ytimg.com/vi/_JiD7lCNH6I/mq3.jpg?sqp=CPT3zf8F&rs=AOn4CLDUyV28lsbSDzuV-QLigBMTcxQWiA)](https://www.youtube.com/watch?v=_JiD7lCNH6I)